Counselling Skills (GradCert)

-The use and value of Counselling skills has been acknowledged for some time within employment roles; these are more overt in posts within nursing, teaching, support work and human resources.
+The use and value of Counselling skills have been acknowledged for some time within employment roles; these are more overt in posts within nursing, teaching, support work and human resources.
 Counselling skills are increasingly regarded as a necessary tool within professional practice.

 The Graduate Certificate in Counselling Skills programme consists of two thirty credit modules at level six which combine theory and skills development.
 It engages students in self-reflection and awareness skills and equips students with critical abilities with which to engage with the wider social, ethical and political context in which Counselling and Psychotherapy is set.

 This course has been developed as a ‘bridging course’ onto the Counselling MA in Psychotherapeutic Practice programme.
 The intention of the programme is to combine significant skills training with theoretical understanding to provide students with the necessary tools to apply for the Masters' programme or to enhance employment opportunities or CPD within current employment.

 The programme consists of two 30 credit modules and is delivered through a blended learning format.

-The Counselling Skills module is undertaken as an evening class and introduces students to the concept of the helping relationship.
+The Counselling Skills module (30 credits; core) is undertaken as an evening class and introduces students to the concept of the helping relationship.
 Students are given the opportunity to develop and apply helping skills whilst maintaining appropriate boundaries.
 Students are also encouraged to consider the importance and practicalities of self-care.